briancavalier/arrow/README.md

 - Balance JavaScript's event-driven nature with the simplicity and predictability of programming with continuous values and total functions
 	- Use a push-pull approach instead of either pull-only, or push-only
 - Favor composition as a base programming API
     - Provide a core set of operators with rigorous semantics as building blocks
-- Provide a set of higher level expressive operations for common FRP idioms (e.g. sampling)
-	- Allow constructing higher level operations by composing existing ones
+	- Assemble higher level operations by composing existing ones